Abhishek2019/FoodDivert/README.md

 # FoodDivert
-This app will provide NGO's, orphanages surplus food fromm hotel
+This app will provide NGO's, orphanages surplus food from hotel,parties etc.